UNION

 I take this stuff very seriously

 I am unabashedly a very pro-union person.
-I have seen that everyone benefits from a better quality of life when there is a strong, broadly supported labour movement.
+I see that everyone benefits from a better quality of life when there is a strong, broadly supported labour movement.
 Even business owners benefit from a heathy and sustainable workforce, though many don't seem to realize it.

 I also see the best working environment for my students will be created by unionization within the film, games and vfx industries.
 I've worked in several companies over my career, both union and non-union.
 I can unequivocally say that union shops were always more stable with healthier, sustainable conditions, and happier staff.
 The company was a direct beneficiary of that.